Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 Reviews cite multiple instances where pension payments have been “pushed back month by month” without explanation.

-One reviewer described Mercer as “the worst financial institution I have ever dealt with” due to these delays.
+• One reviewer described Mercer as “the worst financial institution I have ever dealt with” due to these delays.

-Another mentioned spending hours on hold, only to be told their payment was “stuck in the system.”
+• Another mentioned spending hours on hold, only to be told their payment was “stuck in the system.”

 When these members try to call for help, they hit a “wall of silence.”
 They report being bounced between departments, waiting hours on the phone, and often having to escalate their case to the Australian Financial Complaints Authority (AFCA) just to get a response.

 This qualitative data strongly correlates with ASIC’s legal action regarding death benefits.
 It suggests a systemic rot in the back-office operations.
-Mercer seems to have focused so much on acquiring new funds and boosting investment returns that they forgot to invest in the support staff to look after the human beings they serve.
+Mercer seems to have focused so much on acquiring new funds and boosting investment returns that they have forgotten to invest in the support staff to look after the human beings they serve.

 Mercer vs. Competitors: The Showdown